 Place an accurate, easy-to-read thermometer on the top rack toward the back.
 Preheat oven to 150 degrees F. For gas ovens, if temperature cannot be maintained below 200 degrees F, it may be possible to use only the pilot light.
 For electric ovens, use only the bottom element, disconnecting the broiler element if necessary.
 Arrange trays in the oven to allow for adequate air circulation.
 Prop oven door open at least 4 inches.

 Place a fan outside the oven door to aid air circulation.
 Move it from side to side occasionally.
-The room should be well ventilated, also.
+The room also should be well ventilated.
 Oven drying, particularly if a fan is used, should be done with caution if small children are around.

 Maintaining the temperature

 Maintain the temperature at 140 degrees F. Watch the temperature even more carefully toward the end of the drying process.
 To prevent scorching, lower temperature to 120 degrees F if possible.
 Examine the food often and turn trays frequently, removing foods as they dry.
-Refer to MU Extenson publication GH1563, Quality for Keeps: How to Dry Foods at Home, for directions about specific food products.
+Refer to MU Extenson publication GH1563, How to Dehydrate Foods, for directions about specific food products.

 When using a dehydrator, load food on trays in single layers so that pieces do not overlap.
 This arrangement allows air to circulate through the trays.
 A constant temperature of 140 degrees F is necessary for dehydrator drying.
 Large pieces, such as apricot halves, should be turned halfway through the drying time.
 Pieces near the sides of the tray should be moved to the center.
 Stir small pieces with your fingers (make sure they're clean) every one to two hours, separating bits that stick together.
 It may be necessary to rotate the trays within the dryer at least once during the drying period.
 Vegetables usually take six to 16 hours to dry.
 Fruits can require up to 48 hours.